documentcloud/jammit/README.md

     | || / _ \| |\/| | |\/| || |  | |
      \__/_/ \_\_|  |_|_|  |_|___| |_|

-Jammit is an industrial strength asset packaging library for Rails, providing both the CSS and JavaScript concatenation and compression that you'd expect, as well as ahead-of-time gzipping, built-in JavaScript template support, and optional Data-URI / MHTML image embedding.
+Jammit is an industrial-strength asset packaging library for Rails, providing both the CSS and JavaScript concatenation and compression that you'd expect, as well as ahead-of-time gzipping, built-in JavaScript template support, and optional Data-URI / MHTML image embedding.

 - For documentation, usage, and examples, see: http://documentcloud.github.com/jammit/
 - To suggest a feature or report a bug: http://github.com/documentcloud/jammit/issues/